Tom Davis (Virginia politician)

-Thomas Milburn Davis III (born January 5, 1949) is an American lobbyist and former Republican member of the United States House of Representatives who represented Virginia's 11th congressional district in Northern Virginia.
-Davis was considering a run for the U.S. Senate seat being vacated by five-term incumbent and fellow Republican John Warner in the 2008 election, but decided against it.
-He announced on January 30, 2008, that he would not seek reelection to an eighth term.
-Davis resigned from Congress on November 24, 2008.
+Thomas Milburn Davis III (born January 5, 1949) is an American politician and lobbyist who served as the U.S. representative for Virginia's 11th congressional district from 1995 until his resignation in 2008.
+A member of the Republican Party, he announced on January 30, 2008, that he would not seek re-election to an eighth term.
+Davis resigned from Congress on November 24, 2008, and was succeeded by Democrat Gerry Connolly.

 From 2008 to 2018, he was a director of federal government affairs at Deloitte.
-He is currently the rector (head of the Board of Visitors) of George Mason University and a trustee of its Krasnow Institute for Advanced Study.
-In January 2019, he began work as a partner in the law firm Holland and Knight.
+In August 2014, he was named as rector (head of the Board of Visitors) of George Mason University and a trustee of its Krasnow Institute for Advanced Study and served until 2019.
+In January 2019, Davis began work as a partner in the law firm Holland and Knight.

 Early life and education

 Davis was born in Minot, North Dakota, and moved to Fairfax County in Virginia at an early age.
 He was a U.S. Senate Page and graduated as president of the senior class at the United States Capitol Page School in 1967.
 He is a graduate of Amherst College and the University of Virginia School of Law.
 He attended Officer Candidate School of the U.S. Army, served on active duty, and spent eight years with the Virginia National Guard and the U.S. Army Reserve.